Grasscopper/haldom/README.md

 # README

-* Favicon is Jack Frost from Persona by Atlus https://atlus.com/
+* Favicon and character is Jack Frost from Persona by Atlus https://atlus.com/
 * Designed by Red Bubble https://www.redbubble.com/shop/persona+4